Networking

 $ crc stop && crc start

-Assuming your service is running on the host on port 8080
+Assuming your service is running on the host on port 8080, to access

 Setting up CRC on a remote server